marunpeng93/tas/README.md

 In Tas, we can insert or remove async tasks anywhere in any module without having to adjust the code structure elsewhere, all of them are executed in the order we write, just like the sync tasks, better than Promise and generator / yield, and the tasks [execution order](./doc/execution-order/execution-order.md) is more reasonable.

-Tas performs more than **3 million** sync tasks or **1 million** async tasks per second concurrently, faster than native Promise ([Benchmark](https://github.com/tasjs/tas/tree/master/benchmark/__readme.md)).
+Tas performs more than **3 million** sync tasks or **1 million** async tasks per second concurrently, faster than native Promise ([Benchmark of Performance](./doc/performance/performance.md)).
 With Tas, we can write server code with clear code structure and excellent performance in Node.js.